ChakerYaakoub/Job-seeker-app/About.md

 ## Getting Started

-To get started with IDS JOB-SEEKER, please refer to the [Getting Started](#getting-started) section in this README file.
+To get started with IDS JOB-SEEKER, please refer to the [Getting Started](#getting-started) section in the  README file (HowToUse.md) or in (HowToUsePDF.pdf)

 ## Accounts